-Diving into the past: The Black divers searching for slave ship wrecks
+Diving into the past: The Black divers searching for slave shipwrecks

 "The Clotilda went illegally over to West Africa, loaded up with around 110 Africans and brought them back to Alabama," explains Roberts.

-While the ship landed safely, the Clotilda was torched after the slaves were unloaded in order to destroy all evidence of the illegal crossing.
+While the ship landed safely, the Clotilda was torched after the slaves were unloaded to destroy all evidence of the illegal crossing.

 Many of the slaves who were brought over on the ship returned to the area when they were emancipated with the hope of returning to West Africa.